galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >
 {: .comment}

-Now the morphology filter. `cell_area` is reported in µm², and the window is 10 to 400 µm²: just above the first percentile of this section at the bottom, and above the 99.5th percentile at the top.
+Now the morphology filter. `cell_area` is reported in µm², and the window is 10 to 400 µm²: just below the first percentile of this window at the bottom, which is 11.9 µm², and well above the 99.5th percentile at the top, which is 284.8 µm².

 > <hands-on-title>Filter on segmented cell area</hands-on-title>
 >